Jake-Moore/remote-obfuscation-server/.docs/Gradle-Plugin-Usage.md

-  // You can verify if this is the correct URL by going to one of the endpoints, like '${apiUrl}/api/obfuscate' and verifying the GET request responded with a ready message. apiUrl = "https://obf.luxiouslabs.net/" configFilePath = project.file("allatori.xml").absolutePath }
+  // You can verify if this is the correct URL by going to one of the endpoints, like '${apiUrl}/api/obfuscate' and verifying the GET request responded with a ready message. apiUrl = "https://obf.luxiouslabs.net/" configFilePath = project.file("allatori.xml").absolutePath

+  // This field is `false` by default.
+  // When set to true, the `rosObfuscateJar` task won't delete the `jar` and `shadowJar` outputs
+  // This default helps ensure only the obfuscated jar remains in the build folder, reducing the chance
+  //  of someone taking the wrong jar from the builds folder
+  // keepOriginalJar = true
+}

 // For most applications, you may want to have obfuscation run for every build